district10/blog/_posts/post-0078-learning-perl.md

 `-k`{.perl}      File or directory has the sticky bit set

 `-t`{.perl}      The filehandle is a TTY (as reported by the  isatty() system
-                 function; filenames can’t be tested by this test)
+                 function; filenames can't be tested by this test)

 `-T`{.perl}      File looks like a “text” file